JuliaAnimators/Javis.jl/docs/src/tutorials/tutorial_3.md

 javis(demo, [BackgroundAction(1:2, ground)], pathname = "latex.gif", framerate = 1)
 ```

-Finally, we need to install a node package for this tutorial.
+Finally, we need to install a node package and additional Julia package for this tutorial.
 If you are unfamiliar with node, please visit their [website for more information to set-up node on your machine](https://nodejs.org/en/).

 > **ATTENTION: This next step is critical or else you WILL encounter numerous errors.